sudgy/nintendo_translations/README.md

 dofile(base_directory .. "fceux.lua")
 ```
 You need to replace "FILL THIS IN" with the directory that the scripts are in.
-I know this is annoying, but it seems that mesen can't do relative file paths
+I know this is annoying, but it seems that Mesen can't do relative file paths
 for some reason, and to make the scripts as emulator-agnostic as possible, they
 all have to not use relative file paths.
 Also, you need to make sure that the
 `dofile` line corresponding to your emulator does *not* have `--` at the